 - Please is “mesedez”, pronounced mes-e-dez

 I’ve read that Finnish is another pre-Indo-European language and that it was probably spoken by people living in the Ural Mountains in western Russia, who migrated westwards.
-All languages change so gradually throughout history that we can’t pinpoint, for instance, at which point one of the branches of Indo-European became Latin, and all languages are developing and changing all the time, over thousands of years.
-Perhaps we should say that all languages are equally old because they date back to when humans started to be able to speak!
+All languages change so gradually throughout history that we can’t pinpoint, for instance, at which point one of the branches of Indo-European became Latin.
+All languages are developing and changing all the time, over thousands of years.
+Perhaps we should say that all languages are equally old because they date back to when humans first started to speak!